firxworx/fx-nx-stack/README.md

 Nx implements powerful tooling to manage project dependencies.

-All dependencies are specified in a single `package.json` file found in the project root.
-Each app includes a `project.json` file containing app-specific configuration.
+All dependencies are specified in the common `package.json` file found in the project root.

+Each app includes its own `project.json` file that contains app-specific configurations related to Nx.

 Each app's `project.json` in this repo sets `generatePackageJson` option to `true` so that an app-specific `package.json` is generated at build-time for each app that contains only that app's dependencies.